aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 It is a good day to have a good day.
-Last update: Tue Mar  8 05:05:52 2022
+Last update: Wed Mar  9 05:06:29 2022